Cuisine of Minnesota: Regional cuisine

 Due to Minnesota's ethnic diversity in its various regions and differing landscape, Minnesota has attained numerous regional cuisines.
 Every region has slight differences in its respective cuisine.

 Iron Range cuisine

 A Porketta sandwich, one of the most well known Iron Range dishes.

-Iron Range cuisine encompasses the cooking traditions and dishes of the Arrowhead region and Iron Range of Minnesota.
+Iron Range cuisine encompasses the cooking traditions and dishes of the Arrowhead Region and Iron Range of Minnesota.
 Iron Range cuisine is based on Italian, Cornish, Scandinavian, and Slovenian cuisine.
-It was heavily influenced by Native American cuisine, seen in the use of wild rice.
+The three most notable dishes from the Iron Range include; pasties from Cornwall, potica from Slovenia, and the local porketta.
+These are collectively known as the Three Ps of Iron Range Cuisine.
 Many of the dishes were brought by immigrants.
 Other dishes were invented by the iron mine workers because they needed nourishing foods that they could bring on the go.

-More recent immigration trends have introduced Vietnamese, Hmong, Lao, and Thai culinary influences.